Talentech/EvaluationApi/docs/score-profiles.md

 ### 2. ATS triggers invitation to a specific evaluationForm

 An invitation is sent.
 This is always done in context of a projectId and for a specific evaluationForm.
-The list of scoreProfiles is also included, and can here be a subset of the scoreProfiles listed in the EvaluationForms retrieved in step 1.
-The ATS can configure the project to use only some of the available scoreProfiles.

-#### Invitations ScoreProfiles schema

-Contains a subset of IDs (string) based on the ScoreProfiles in the EvaluationForms response.
+In terms of scoreProfiles, this request is unaltered.

 #### Example Invitations JSON structure